 As poetically emphasized by Rolf Potts, the simple fact is: LIFE is FINITE.
 Time passes with each breath we take, not knowing when it will be our last.
 From our personal and professional experience, we have learned that being young and healthy doesn't give you a guaranteed ticket to a long enough life to reach your retirement dreams.
 This uncertainty is what makes us appreciate what we value most: spending quality time on this earth doing what we love with those we love.
 NOW.
 (Even if at times our lovely little darlings can push us to insane levels of frustration....yes, we still want to spend time with them! )

 Some have asked us, why not just go on vacation for a month or two?
 Why sell our home, quit our jobs and travel for so long?
 To answer that question, we should explain what we hope our kids to gain from this.
 We want to facilitate their curiosity, and give them perspective of the bigger and wider world outside of their backyards.
 We want them to learn to question and think critically, to welcome challenges, embrace the different, the unusual and the unknown.
 To learn to trust their instincts and not be afraid to take reasonable risks.
 To learn resiliency and accept failure as growth....and as a result, humbly experience all this earth has to offer, all the splendors AND the flaws; and in some way learn how to meaningfully contribute to it, even in the smallest of ways.
 No pressure kids!
 We realize that at the current ages of 6 and 8, these are lofty life goals indeed.

 World-schooling encompasses all of the above.
 We weren't familiar with this term until we began planning our trip with our kids' education in mind.
 In short, it is essentially like taking the kids on the biggest field trip of their lives and learning about the world beyond academics.
-Our kids are registered with a B.C. funded, distance/distributed learning program to guide us on our world-schooling journey.
+Our kids are enrolled in a B.C. funded, distributed learning program to guide us on our world-schooling journey.